xdan/datetimepicker/README.md

 2. Run `npm install`. npm will look at `package.json` and automatically install the necessary dependencies.
 3. Run `bower install`, which installs front-end packages defined in `bower.json`.

-Notice: If you use Bower v1.5.2, you will get error: `The "main" field cannot contain minified files` You can regress to version 1.3.12
+Notice: If you use Bower v1.5.2, you will get the error: `The "main" field cannot contain minified files` You can regress to version 1.3.12

 1. `npm uninstall bower -g`